 Because of their sunny yellow and orange blooms that continue spring through frost, these flowers have been a popular color choice for gardeners for many years- and have the added benefit of a strong fragrance that repels deer, rabbits, and practically every insect in existence.
 When planted as companion plants around your fruits and vegetables, you also have just created a natural insecticide barrier.

-If you want to be sure to have these little beauties where you want them from one year to the next, simply collect the seed heads after the flowers are spent, and start them indoors in a sunny spot before transplanting after your last frost, or simply sow them directly into your garden.
+If you want to be sure to have these little beauties where you want them from one year to the next, collect the seed heads after the flowers are spent and start them indoors in a sunny spot before transplanting after your last frost or sow them directly into your garden.

-This hardy, rapid grower can quickly take over your garden through self-pollinating runners, so be sure to keep it contained!
-The effort is well worth it however as this fragrant plant does much more than keep mosquitoes away.
-Also popular to repel spiders- peppermint can be used in teas and cooking, and has been used as a digestive aid for thousands of years.
+This hardy rapid grower can quickly take over your garden through self-pollinating runners, so keep it contained!
+The effort is well worth it, however, as this fragrant plant does much more than keep mosquitoes away.
+Also popular to repel spiders, peppermint can be used in teas and cooking and has been used as a digestive aid for thousands of years.

-Runners are easy to spot, but quickly propagate, so be sure to dig them up, or cut them before they take hold.
-If you aren’t interested in having them in pots, using simple garden edging, or bricks to slow down it’s spread is recommended.
+Runners are easy to spot but quickly propagate, so be sure to dig them up or cut them before they take hold.
+If you aren’t interested in having them in pots, use simple garden edging or bricks to slow down the spread.

-This plant will have the best lemony smell of anything you have growing in your garden.
-Winter hardy only through zone 8, you may want to keep this plant in a container and bring it in before your first frost to allow it to go dormant, but not die out completely.
+This plant will have the best lemony smell of anything growing in your garden.
+Winter hardy only through zone eight, so you may want to keep this plant in a container and bring it in before your first frost to allow it to go dormant but not die out completely.

-Leaves also have such a strong lemon flavor, that it is often used to replace actual lemon in many recipes and drinks.
-Best started from cuttings, in tropical zones these plants can grow to 14 feet or more, but often stay much smaller in temperate zones where they need a cool, but not freezing, dormant season before sending out new growth.
+Leaves also have such a strong lemon flavor that it is often used to replace actual lemon in many recipes and drinks.
+Best started from cuttings, in tropical zones, these plants can grow to 14 feet or more but often stay much smaller in temperate zones where they need a cool, but not freezing, the dormant season before sending out new growth.

-It’s these lemon scents that help repel mosquitoes, making this the perfect container plant for your outdoor sitting areas.
-If you are lucky enough to live in a tropical zone, plant these along a fence or trellis as they grow to cover more area, and enjoy their lemony fragrance, and ‘whine’ free zones!
+These lemon scents help repel mosquitoes, making this the perfect container plant for your outdoor sitting areas.
+If you are lucky enough to live in a tropical zone, plant these along with a fence or trellis as they grow to cover more area, and enjoy their lemony fragrance!

-These little, cheerful daisy like flowers are a happy addition to any garden and also has a variety of uses as well.
+These little, cheerful daisy-like flowers are a happy addition to any garden.
 Small and compact, it’s easy to find space to plant a few of these amongst your existing plants to add a bit of summer and fall color, as well as to help rid your garden of mosquitoes, which are repelled by their fragrance and presence of pyrethrum oils.

 Used for centuries medicinally, feverfew is also a popular herb to relieve migraine symptoms.
-Although it can be ingested, usually as a tea, care should always be taken to consult a doctor before introducing it into your diet.
+Although it can be ingested, usually as tea, consult a doctor before introducing it into your diet.

-Depending on your growing zone, these pretty little flowers may act like an annual, but are self sowing and will come back year after year in any zone if the seeds are allowed to drop.
-They also are incredibly hardy, and fairly frost tolerant in sunny locations, putting out blooms well into late fall and early winter in mild-climates, making them an ideal container plant.
+Depending on your growing zone, these little flowers may act like an annual but are self-sowing and will come back year after year in any zone if the seeds are allowed to drop.
+They also are incredibly hardy and frost tolerant in sunny locations, putting out blooms well into late fall and early winter in mild climates, making them an ideal container plant.

-The long lasting blooms typically come in blue and purple shades, but have been cultivated to show pinks, reds, and even whites.
-Plant in containers with other sun-lovers, or amongst your perennial gardens for a splash of color later in the season.
+The long-lasting blooms typically come in blue and purple shades but have been cultivated to show pinks, reds, and whites.
+Plant in containers with other sun-lovers or amongst your perennial gardens for a splash of color later in the season.